Land and Property Records

 You'd be surprised how very much information can be gleaned from even the simplest obituary.
 An obituary, even for a person of modest means, can provide pointers to a multitude of records for your research.
 It may also be your only link to a missing or elusive ancestor, or to another family member whose records provide an alternative path for locating records about your ancestor.

-This session offers an overview of obituaries and funeral home advertisements, examines components of several obituaries from different time periods, and discusses how a typical obituary can alert you to the different records and research paths that can be found by "reading between the lines."
+This interactive session offers an overview of obituaries and funeral home advertisements, examines components of several obituaries from different time periods, and discusses how a typical obituary can alert you to the different records and research paths that can be found by "reading between the lines."

 One of the most important sources of family genealogical information comes from your relatives.
 Family stories are often the only accounts of family events, traits and traditions that are available.
 Most family historians wait until it's too late before interviewing relatives.
 Often, too, they neglect interviewing distant relatives such as aunts, uncles and cousins for details that may be crucial in the family tapestry.
 As a result, facts and interesting stories are lost, and access to family Bibles and other important written records is overlooked.